 Ride as much or as little, as long or as short as you feel.
 But ride.Eddie Merckx

-I am proud to be an advocate for cycling in all forms!
-For me, cycling represents fun, health, community and freedom.
-Growing up in a single car household, we cycled as a primary source of transportation for childhood adventures.
-Living near a wonderful park system, a favourite route would take us down into a nearby ravine to get to tennis lessons, or just to go down to the beach.
-These rides invariably meant pushing my heavy steel bike back up a climb that I now know averaged 18% over 150 m to get back home!
-If that’s not a lesson in perseverance, I don’t know what is!
+I recall cycling to the zoo from a very young age: a 16 km round trip plus walking around the zoo once we got there!
+We lived near a wonderful park system, and another favourite route would take us down into a nearby ravine where a multi-use path would take you through the forest and to the beach.
+These rides invariably meant pushing my heavy steel bike back up a climb that I now know averages 18% over 150 m to get back home.
+If that is not a lesson in perseverance, I don’t know what is!

 Cycling blog post archive: